RESEARCH PROGRAM

 Through more than 40 scholarly articles and essays, Dr Ward has shown that (1) American evangelicalism is a distinctive culture with distinctive a speech code, and (2) this code is inextricably woven around culturally distinctive assumptions about the nature of persons (psychology), how they should be properly linked in social relations (sociology), and symbolic actions efficacious to establish evangelical personhood (rhetoric).

-EVANGELICAL SPEECH AND CULTURE
+SPEECH AND CULTURE

 In particular, Dr Ward has described how evangelical speaking is patterned around several key cultural assumptions.